SPOTLIGHTLIGHT ON: DON & JERRY

 So Don and Jerry give to ARENA DANCES.
 They feel that art is something that needs to keep happening–and with their donations, they ensure that it’s something that keeps happening here, in Minneapolis.
 They emphasized that they make it a priority to donate to causes and organizations that are local, and ones for whom their gift will really make a difference, noting the pride that they have in Minnesota’s art scene: “Sometimes tooting your own horn isn’t the Minnesotan, Scandinavian way, but it’s nice to know there’s a lot of cool stuff here.”

-If Don and Jerry’s story resonates with you, you can give to ARENA DANCES by clicking here.
+If Don and Jerry’s story resonates with you, you can give to ARENA DANCES by clicking the donate button below.